ozansozuozgit/ozansozuozgit/README.md

 - 🤔 &nbsp; Exploring new technologies and developing creative interactive websites.
 - 🎓 &nbsp; Completed Computer Science Bachelors at Fort Hays University.
-- 📕 &nbsp; Learning more about React, Typescript and Vue.
 - 🏋️‍ &nbsp; Love to read, workout, meditate and play music in my free time.

 <h3> 🛠 &nbsp;Tech Stack</h3>